sighalt/logdecorator/README.rst

     * - logger
       - no
       - An alternative logger object.
 If no logger is given logdecorator creates a logger object with the name of the module the decorated function is in (``decorated_function.__module__``) Default: Creates a new logger with the name ``decorated_function.__module__``
+    * - handler
+      - no
+      - A custom log handler object.
+Only available if no logger object is given.
     * - result\_format\_variable
       - no
       - The variable name one can use in the message to reference the result of the > decorated function e.g. @log\_on\_end(DEBUG, "Result was: {result!r}") Default: "result"